RISC-OS-Community/CodingOnRISC-OS/doc/RISCOSCodingVideosIdeas.md

-# Everything coding on RISC OS meetings ideas
+# Everything coding on RISC OS videos ideas

-This document collects all the proposed ideas for the zoom meetings.
+This document collects all the proposed ideas for instructional videos on coding on RISC OS and for RISC OS.

-Each zoom meeting is divided in two parts:

-1) Beginners
-2) Advanced

-In the beginner part we provide presentation and Q&A sections for whoever is learning how to code on RISC OS.
-In the advanced part more advanced presentation and coding discussions take place.
-Also the advanced part has a Q&A section at the end, in case it's a presentation.
+You can find all the videos already made and ready for consumption [here](https://www.youtube.com/@RiscosCommunityOnGithub/playlists).
+The link is organised in Play Lists.

-## Ideas for the presentations and mini courses
+## Ideas for the mini courses

+YouTube video mini courses should be organised in "Play Lists" each of which dedicated to different aspects of the activities of coding on RISC OS.

 ### Beginners